MicrosoftDocs/azure-docs/articles/virtual-machines/linux/serial-console-grub-single-user-mode.md

     ![](../media/virtual-machines-serial-console/virtual-machine-linux-serial-console-rhel-enter-emergency-shell.gif)

-### Single user mode without root account enabled in RHEL
+### Enter single user mode without root account enabled in RHEL
 If you did not go through the steps above to enable the root user, you can still reset your  root password.
 Use the following instructions:

 > Note: If you are using SELinux, please ensure you have taken the additional steps described in the Red Hat documentation [here](https://aka.ms/rhel7grubterminal) when resetting the root password.